guoyingshou/religion-19c-dh/syllabus.md

 -   conduct original research in nineteenth-century primary sources;
 -   work collaboratively using the tools and techniques of digital humanities to create digital scholarship; and
--   write serious effectively for an Internet audience.
+-   write effectively for an Internet audience.

 ## The intellectual work of the course